dgoncalo21/BASE_project/README.md

 -> ICSE - findings of my thesis;

--> EMBC - similar study was made but with the EEG signal that lead to coherent results;
+-> EMBC - similar study was made but with the EEG signal that led to coherent results;

 -> DSN - study that made use of pupilography with a analysis based on boxplots and outliers that resulted in similar findings;